mugishalinux/bank-licensing-compliance-system/DESIGN.md

 - DOC
 - DOCX

+Maximum file size is 5MB and is enforced server-side.

+Documents are versioned when applications are resubmitted.

 ---

 ### Why

 Direct uploads reduce backend load and improve performance.

-Validation helps prevent unsafe files.
+Validation helps prevent unsafe or invalid files.

+Versioning keeps older submissions accessible for review history.

+---

+### Trade-off

+Direct upload flows are slightly more complex than normal uploads, but they scale better and reduce backend memory usage.

 ---